cmykflutterby/GogDownloader/README.md

 PHP based tool to download the games you have bought on GOG to your hard drive.

-Requires `php 8.1+` (with simplexml and json) or `docker`.
+Requires `php 8.2+` (with simplexml and json).

-By default, the games are saved in the directory you run the commands from, you can also specify your own.
+By default, the games are saved in a sub-directory you run the commands from named `GOG-Downloads` if no reasonable default can be found, or you can specify your own.

 You can run `gog-downloader help` or `gog-downloader help [subcommand]` for more info.